Quick answer

 There are several methods to consider when planning for inheritance tax.
 One effective approach is to make gifts during your lifetime.
 However, it’s essential to understand the rules surrounding gifts, such as the 7-year rule for potentially exempt transfers.
 Making gifts can be a tax-efficient way to reduce your estate’s value, but it requires careful planning.

 Another strategy involves utilizing trusts.
 Trusts can provide a flexible way to manage your assets and ensure that they are distributed according to your wishes.
-It’s crucial to seek professional advice when setting up a trust to ensure it is done correctly and in compliance with current laws.
+It’s crucial to seek professional advice when working with solicitors to prepare trust documentation to ensure it is done correctly and in compliance with current laws.

 “The key to successful inheritance tax planning is to start early and be proactive.
 By understanding your options and planning ahead, you can significantly reduce the tax burden on your loved ones.”